mvasilchuk/yasem/README.md

 That should be enough.
 If video can't be played make sure you have all required codecs installed.

 By default all app files are packed into a bundle.
-If you want to get all files separately (like in other OS) add option CONFIG+=NO_BUNDLE to qmake.
+If you want to get all files separately (like in other OS) add option CONFIG-=app_bundle to qmake.

 #### Configuration